 Although fiber optic internet service will still be faster than Starlink’s internet service, Starlink is an ideal solution for rural areas that currently lack access to broadband service because its service can be deployed at a much faster rate, for a significantly higher volume of people than fiber internet.
 Although satellite internet already exists, Starlink is a new type of satellite technology that uses low-orbit satellites.

 The benefit of low-orbit satellites is that latency is able to become much lower.
 Due to Starlink’s lower latency, millions of rural households will soon be able to game online in real-time and work and learn remotely for the first time.

-Starlink satellite is currently only available in a handful of U.S. states and other countries.
-However, Starlink will be expanding its coverage rapidly in the coming years with better speeds and lower latency than what they currently provide.
+Although Starlink is still in its beta phase, Starlink plans to expand its coverage rapidly in the coming years with better speeds and lower latency than what they currently offer.
 Find out if Starlink’s 150 Mbps satellite internet plan for $99/mo. is the right option for you.

 How does Starlink measure up against current satellite providers?

 At up to 150 Mbps, Starlink provides the fastest max speeds out of any satellite providers.
 Viasat, in contrast, can currently reach 100 Mbps for its most expensive plan and Hughesnet can only reach 25 Mbps.
 According to Elon Musk, Starlink will be able to reach 300 Mbps by the end of 2021.

 Since Starlink’s satellites are low-orbit, their latency is much lower than the mainstream satellite companies, such as HughesNet and Viasat.
 A low latency is important because that measures the amount of time it takes for data to travel from one point to another.
 With high latency, services like Zoom are nearly impossible to use because there is too much of a delay between when one person speaks and when the other person hears that message.